Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Numerical experiments

 \subsection{Comparison to the cyclic DR method}

-In this subsection, we compare the mRrDR with its deterministic version, i.e. the cyclic DR method \eqref{cyc-DR}.
-Our numerical results show that randomization is powerful for the DR method.
+In this subsection, we compare the mRrDR method to the cyclic DR method \eqref{cyc-DR} to demonstrate the effectiveness of randomization.
 During the test, mRrDR is implemented with $r=2$ and $(\alpha,\beta)=(0.5,0)$ or $(\alpha,\beta)=(0.5,0.4)$.
 For the cyclic DR method \eqref{cyc-DR}, we set $r=2$ and $\alpha=0.5$.
-Figure \ref{figue7} shows the numerical results on randomly generated data, real-world data, and the AC problem.
 From Figure \ref{figue7}, we can observe the significant improvement in efficiency that randomization and momentum bring.